West Island girl, 14, missing

-Montreal police (SPVM) have aksed the public to help in the case of a young girl who has been missing since Tuesday.
+Montreal police (SPVM) have asked the public to help in the case of a young girl who has been missing since Tuesday.

 14-year-old Mégan Dawn Michalak was last seen on Tuesday morning around 7:00 in Beaconsfield, near the intersection of Elm Street and St-Charles Boulevard.